 Then the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
 And behold, you will conceive in your womb and bring forth a Son, and shall call His name Jesus.

 He will be great, and will be called the Son of the Highest; and the Lord God will give Him the throne of His father David.
 And He will reign over the house of Jacob forever, and of His kingdom there will be no end.”

-Imagine the startling nature of Gabriel’s spontaneous appearance!
+Imagine not just the surprising nature of Gabriel’s spontaneous appearance, but the startling message.

 Daniel’s first close encounter with Gabriel around 551 B.C. was the direct response to the prophet’s prayer to God for wisdom.
 He had asked God for understanding concerning a vision that revealed the future emergence of four Gentile world empires (Dan.
 8).

-Sometime later, Gabriel made another appearance detailing the familiar calendar of 70 weeks of years consummating God’s plan for Israel that will culminate in the coming of Messiah (Hebrew: Moshiach).
+Sometime later, Gabriel made another appearance detailing the familiar calendar of 70 weeks of years consummating God’s plan for Israel that will culminate in the coming of Messiah.

 More than five centuries after his appearances to Daniel, the temple priest Zacharias had a close encounter with Gabriel.
 As Zacharias offered incense in the Holy Place, Gabriel suddenly appeared to the right side of the altar.
 Reassuring a startled and terror-stricken Zacharias, Gabriel self-identified as a high-ranking angel, “who stands in the presence of God” (Lk.
 1:11-19).